sebastiaopamplona/sherpa/README.md

 ```

 - (Optional) Open Beekeper and connect to DB using the `journdev` as the DB name
-- Apply the latest prisma migration
+- Apply the latest prisma migration (this will also seed the database)

 ```sh
 npx prisma migrate deploy